reachsak/DA-BCPS/README.md

 ### Step 3: Run the AI Component

 1. **Install llama.cpp**:
     The AI backend relies on the `llama.cpp` library to run a local large language model.
 Follow the instructions on the [llama.cpp GitHub repository](https://github.com/ggerganov/llama.cpp) to install it.
-For function calling , please refer to [llama.cpp agent GitHub repository]([https://github.com/ggerganov/llama.cpp](https://github.com/Maximilian-Winter/llama-cpp-agent)
+For function calling , please refer to [llama.cpp-agent]([https://github.com/ggerganov/llama.cpp](https://github.com/Maximilian-Winter/llama-cpp-agent)

 2. **Navigate to the AI Component Folder**:
     The AI component is located in the root folder and can be run using the Python file `reactionfunction.py`.